AliDehbansiahkarbon/FuzzyMatch/README.md

 # FuzzyMatch
-This project is a simple functionality called fuzzy string match (o rapproximate search). just compile and run the demo app.
+This project demonstrates a functionality called fuzzy string match (or approximate string search). just compile and run the demo app.
 It could be useful for local filtering in the classic TDbgrid or a StringGrid or something like that.